 One of the best things about counting coasters is the friendships built up over time with those who are similarly inclined.
 As of this writing there are eight people listed on Coaster-Count with more than two thousand ticks to their name, and I've met all of them over the years at enthusiast events and the like.
 Occasionally our paths cross unexpectedly, and so it was today; I'd just made it through the gate when a Facebook message arrived from Martin and Cheryl, who noticed that I'd been at Dayton earlier in the day.
 Less than ten minutes later we met for real in what definitely isn't one of the most mainstream amusement parks in North America.

 Tidal Twist (#2910) is a compact form Zamperla Twister Coaster, more commonly known as a spinning mouse.
-The ride almost was almost certainly second hand, evidenced by the way that its bottle green track showed several areas of bright pink where the newer paint had rubbed away.
+The ride was originally constructed for another park which failed to complete the purchase due to the pandemic.
+The original pink track was painted bottle green for its new home, though the refresh wasn't quite perfect; several sections of the original pink were clearly visible today.
 Those tiny visual incongruities were however the only minor negative to what was a perfectly respectable ride and a solid addition to the line-up.
 Over the course of the afternoon I enjoyed three pleasant laps.

 The other coaster in the park is of far greater import, both for ride experience and for historical value.
 Sea Dragon is the oldest surviving coaster to be designed by John C. Allen, the one-time president of the Philadelphia Toboggan Company, and a man who did more than anybody else to develop the modern wood coaster.
 I had only the vaguest memories of experiencing this back in 2003, and as such today felt almost like I was riding for the first time.
 My three laps in the back seat were an unmitigated joy; though not particularly tall or fast it was nevertheless perfection in wood coaster form.
 Buzz bars, sections of new track, and a completely manual braking system constituted icing on what was already a delicious cake.